Lead follow-up is a complex process.

 3. Use sales cadences.

 If you aren’t doing this already, you really should start.
 A sales cadence is a proven-effective technique to help streamline your follow-up and refine your sales process.
 Sales cadences let you structure your B2B lead follow-up timeline as a step by step activity list.
-They create habitual actions and results that improve your sales results without depleting your sales efforts.
+They create habitual actions and results that improve your b2b outside sales results without depleting your sales efforts.

 A strong example of a sales cadence could be: